 Shandel Charles is responsible for accounts receivable and other finance functions at TWR.
 Previously, Shandel provided support with logistics around TWR courses and workshops.
 Before joining TWR, she served as an administrative supervisor.
 Shandel holds a B.S. in accounting from Brooklyn College.

-Julio Ramos is responsible for accounts payable and other finance functions at TWR.
+Julio Ramos is responsible for accounts payable and other finance functions at TWR such as building relationships with customers to resolve discrepancies.
 Before joining TWR, he served as a shift-supervisor, before transitioning to finance as a bank teller and then a bookkeeper.
+Julio holds an Associates Degree in Business Administration.

 Adrienne Dammacco is responsible for accounts payable and other finance functions at TWR.
 Previously, Adrienne taught business education for over 30 years.
 Along with her teaching duties, she implemented and ran Rye Neck High School’s intern program as well as its community service program.
 Adrienne also served on the SUNY Purchase Teachers’ Center Board and the New York State School-to-Career Board.
 She holds an M.A. in business education from NYU and an administrator certification.